steelbrain/linter/README.md

 $ apm install linter
 ```

-Or you can install from settings view by searching for `Base Linter`, (this package might not show up when searching for `Linter`).
+Or you can install from Settings view by searching for `Base Linter`, (this package might not show up when searching for `Linter`).

 #### Available linters